-To help determine your need for disability income protection, complete the worksheet below.
+Use the worksheet below to help determine if you need disability income protection.
 Fill in amounts for your monthly expenses and income and compare the two.
 If you depend on your regular paycheck to pay your bills, what will happen if you become sick and unable to work?
 Are you prepared for the unexpected?
-SLTD insurance from The Standard may be part of the solution.
+SLTD insurance may be part of the solution.

 Monthly Expenses

 Food\$

 Mortgage/rent

 Childcare/education

 Utilities

-(electricity, gas, cable, phone, etc.) Clothing
+(electricity, gas, cable, phone, etc.)

-Debts
+Clothing

+Debt

-(credit cards, student & auto loans, etc.)
+(credit cards, student and auto loans, etc.)

 Insurance

 (health, life, auto, home, etc.)

 Taxes

 Other

-Total Monthly Expenses
+Total monthly expenses

 Monthly Income

-Take home pay\$
+Take home pay

 Spouse income

 Other income

-Total Monthly Income\$
+Total monthly income